ImaledoShalom101/TEAM/README.md

 ## Functionality Highlights

 > [!NOTE]
-> I am NOT a UI designer. :grin: I'm also not a big fan of Loren Ipsum. :cry:
+> I am NOT a UI designer. :grin: I'm also not a big fan of Loren Ipsum. 🥲

 ### Key Features